 Block activities have been a top choice for the boys lately.
-But cleaning up the blocks really isn’t their top choice.
-While this wasn’t intended as cleanup activity, but more just something to occupy George one morning since he’s been extremely clingy since Louis was born.
+But cleaning up the blocks really isn’t their favorite.

 We just used the standard wooden blocks (affiliate link) that come in all sorts of shapes and colors.
 But any type of block that you have would work, like your Mega Bloks (affiliate link) or even Bristle Blocks (affiliate link).